 Here is some basic information that you should know;

 I will explain a bit more about this below;

 This I can tell you from experience.
 I tried building a website with Bluehost and I can’t of lasted more than a month.
 The same with Wix and no lie last month I cancelled my $3.88 monthly payments to Namecheap after 3 years and I still am not sure what even happened.
 To say that it has been one bad experience after another and it wasn’t until I joined Wealthy Affiliate.

 From day one I was shown what to do.
 What pages to set up first.
 Choosing a niche and how to start writing new posts on a regular basis.
 I never really quite understood what was on offer back then but over time I see more and more.

-Since then through Wealthy Affiliate I have created 9 different websites.
-Some I haven’t really done much with at all but point being is I have been able to host all of these together and park my domains all in one place.
-The price for hosting is on the high end by comparison. $47 a month compared to £3-4 GBP is quite a lot but if it is success your after…
+Since then through Wealthy Affiliate, I have created 9 different websites.
+Some I haven’t really done much with at all but the point being is I have been able to host all of these together and park my domains all in one place.
+The price for hosting is on the high end by comparison. $47 a month compared to £3-4 GBP is quite a lot but if it is the success you’re after…

-You are far more likely to do this with Wealthy Affiliate then either of these 2 others.
+You are far more likely to do this with Wealthy Affiliate than either of these 2 others.
 It is perfect for beginners

-Maybe try one of these hosting plans but do it after you’ve took WA’s training when you have the experience you need.
+Maybe try one of these hosting plans but do it after you’ve taken WA’s training when you have the experience you need.

 Plus you also get free coaching for me.
-I have made a good few mistakes in my time but honestly I will do my absolute best to stop this from happening to you.
-If It is success you are after than let me know.
+I have made a good few mistakes in my time but honestly, I will do my absolute best to stop this from happening to you.
+If It is success you are after then let me know.

 Any questions please let me know.